keith-marchant/azenix-challenge/README.md

 2. Parsing the input
 3. Reporting the output

-It should be straight forward to create new parsers or readers as formats change from the provided exmaples.
+It should be straight forward to create new parsers or readers as formats change from the provided examples.